intheflesh/covid-caps-project/README.md

 The code for the Capsule Network implementation is adapted from here.
 Codes to prepare the X-ray14 dataset are adopted from here.
 Codes are available as the following list:

     pre-train.py : Codes for pre-training
-    binary-after.py : Codes for fine-tuning
+    binary-after.py : Codes for fine-tuning - baseline
-    test_binary.py : Test and Evaluation
+    binary-after-updated.py : Codes for fine-tuning - updated loss and topology test_binary.py : Test and Evaluation
     weight-improvement-binary-after-44.h5 : COVID-CAPS weights after fine-tuning
     pre-train.h5 : Weights for the pre-trained model (taken from the original paper)